WHERE TO BEGIN

 We love to meet our clients early!

-In the initial meeting, we get to know you and your wishes in a home.
-This is a great time for us to get to know each other and exchange ideas for the build.
-This early groundwork allows us to get an idea about what you want in a home, and it also gives you the chance see how we do things.
-During this meeting, we can explore the differences we offer and the budget you have in mind.
+In the initial meeting, we want to connect on a personal level to understand your wishes in a home.
+This is a great time for us to exchange ideas for the build, discuss design taste and explore the goals you have in mind.
+The early groundwork allows us to get an idea about your lifestyle needs, and it also gives you the chance see what we can offer.
+During this meeting, we will explore the areas in your home that will bring your family the most value and discuss the total investment that you have in mind.

-If we decide we are a fit for each other and you choose High Cotton Homes for the construction of your custom home, we will begin the process of drawing house plans and completing a personalized estimate.
+Upon deciding we are a fit for each other, we will begin the process of drawing house plans.
 Most importantly, we are here to guide you through each step of the process.

 If you need some design ideas before our initial meeting, be sure to check out our Pinterest page featuring the homes we built!